mrkkrj/SIMDString-with-PoolAlloc/README.md

     [BSD license](https://opensource.org/licenses/BSD).
 Does anybody know what licence the `SIMDString` + `PoolAllocator` combo would have ???

-## Note: what are SIMDString optimizations:
+## Note: what are SIMDString optimizations?

 - from a 2022 CppCon presentation: